 What is a home study?

 The home study is a pre-placement report that provides an evaluation of your ability to parent a child adopted internationally and is also an intricate part of your parent education.
 The home study is a written evaluation of the findings of the social worker, who has met with the applicants on several occasions, both individually and together.
-At least one meeting will occur in the applicant’s home.
+At least three meetings will occur in the applicant’s home.
 If there are other people living in the home, they also will be interviewed by the social worker.